Mark McNamee: Career

-BC Lions
+BC Lions (first stint)

 In April 2025, McNamee went undrafted in the 2025 NFL draft but was drafted in the second round by the BC Lions in the 2025 CFL global draft.
 He was signed by the Lions on 5 May 2025.
 McNamee featured in both preseason games for the Lions, successfully converting his one field goal attempt in each game from 32 yards versus the Calgary Stampeders and 42 yards against the Edmonton Elks.
-He was released on 1 June 2025, but told that the team might resign him in September.
+He was released on 1 June 2025, but told that the team might re-sign him in September.

 Green Bay Packers

 McNamee was planning to attend John Carney's kicking clinic in San Diego when the Green Bay Packers's Alex Hale was injured.
 On 22 July 2025, McNamee signed with the Packers, replacing Hale as the team's IPP roster exemption.
 The team cut McNamee from the final 53-man roster on 26 August, but signed him to the practice squad on 27 August.
 On 14 October, McNamee was released from the practice squad.